cloudentity/vertx-tools/README.md

 <a id="bus-timeout"></a>
 ### Service client timeout

-When you create a client using `ServiceClientFactory` or `createClient` then by default all the calls timeout after 30 seconds.
+When you create a client using `VertxEndpointClient` or `createClient` then by default all the calls timeout after 30 seconds.
 You can change that timeout by setting `VERTX_SERVICE_CLIENT_TIMEOUT` system or environment variable (in milliseconds).
-It applies to all clients unless they are created using `ServiceClientFactory` and `DeliveryOptions` as argument.
+It applies to all clients unless they are created using `VertxEndpointClient` and `DeliveryOptions` as argument.
 `DeliveryOptions` should have `sendTimeout` property set.

 <a id="bus-verticle-init"></a>